 The following table sets forth the compensation awarded to, earned by or paid to our non-employee directors for services to us for the fiscal year ended December 31, 2020.
 Any compensation Drs.
-Armen and Flamenbaum received for 2020 is described in the "Summary Compensation Table" above.
+Armen, Buell and Flamenbaum received for 2020 is described in the "Summary Compensation Table" above.
 Drs.
-Armen and Flamenbaum did not receive any additional compensation for their services as members of our board of directors.
+Armen, Buell and Flamenbaum did not receive any additional compensation for their services as members of our board of directors.
+Dr. Baldoni joined our board of directors in February 2021 and did not receive any compensation from the Company in the fiscal year ended December 31, 2020.